How to Install RawTherapee 5.13 in Ubuntu 26.04, 24.04, 22.04

 Option 2: Flatpak

-RawTherapee is also available as Flatpak package that runs in sandbox and works in most Linux.
+RawTherapee is also available as Flatpak package that runs in sandbox environment.
+The package works in most Linux on amd64 and arm64 CPU platforms.

 1. First, open terminal (Ctrl+Alt+T) and make sure the daemon package is installed by running command in Ubuntu 20.04, Ubuntu 22.04 and higher: